aidenlangley/Tukui-Rainmeter-Icons/README.md

 2. Open the style .psd (resources/style.psd)

 3. Place your template icon, or whatever icon you wish to use, onto the base (File > Place...)

-	// I used metro for the majority of the icons, some of the custom ones I used images from the resources folder.

 4. Cut the icon out (pen tool, magic wand, your choice)